Taking on any

-As you search for the perfect college, student loans may be the last thing on your mind.
-However, student loans are the one thing that will make your collegiate dreams possible.
-Therefore, it bears getting to know student loans a little sooner than you may think necessary.
+debt isn't ideal.
+However, student loans may be the one thing that will make your collegiate dreams possible.
+Therefore, it bears getting to know student loans now so you can decide which solutions are best for your situation.

 1. Student loans are part of the financial aid package.

 with grants and scholarships – or free help – but student loans are also part of the package.
 They technically serve as help to pay for school, regardless of the fact that they must be paid back after graduation.
 When you receive your financial aid package from each school, don’t assume that everything listed is grants or scholarships.
 Look carefully at each item, and call your school’s financial aid office if you have questions.

 2. There are two types of federal student loans.

 No essay required.
 Students and parents are eligible to win.

 Federal loans fall into two categories: subsidized and unsubsidized.
 Subsidized student loans are reserved for students that have financial aid, and the federal government pays the interest while you’re in school.
 Unsubsidized student loans are available to all students, regardless of financial need.
 However, students are responsible for paying all interest on the loans.
 To be eligible for both of these loan options, students and their families must submit a FAFSA